How To Choose A Life Partner

 In Scripture, there are two references to it.

-One talks about an apron-like garment worn by the high priests in Israel.
+One talks about an apron-like dress of a high priest in Israel.
 Describing it, Exodus 28:6 says it was made of “gold, of blue and purple and scarlet yarns, and of fine twined linen, skillfully worked.”

 Exodus 28:12 also mentions onyx stones engraved with the names of the 12 tribes being set in the ephod over the shoulder straps.

 In dressing the priest during those times, the ephod was the garment on which the Hoshen, or breastplate containing Urim and Thummim, rested.
-It was fastened at each shoulder and had an intricately woven band for fastening it around the waist like an apron.
+It was fastened at each shoulder piece and held together by a girdle around the waist like an apron.

 So we can deduce from these references that the ephod is also a word for some type of idol.